Wild conductor exponents of curves: Cyclic covers

-by one of propositions \ref{prop:unramC2} or \ref{prop:Cq_main} and lemma \ref{lem:induction}, the former of which apply because the maximum number of points with ramification index $q$ in the $C_q$-subcover is $R_q\cdot n/q$.
+by one of Propositions \ref{prop:unramC2} or \ref{prop:Cq_main} and Lemma \ref{lem:induction}(2), the former of which apply because the maximum number of points with ramification index $q$ in the $C_q$-subcover is $R_q$.

-Decomposing $\Ind_{C_q}^{C_n}(\sum_i\rho'_i-(q-1)\cdot \one)$ into irreducibles, we have that each irreducible $C_n$-representation appears with the same multiplicity as its conjugates.
-By applying the inductive hypothesis to any non-faithful representations, noting that we can pass to quotients because the quotient cover will have at most $R_q$ points with ramification index divisible by $q$, we obtain a relation
+We may decompose $\Ind_{C_q}^{C_n}(\rho'-\one)$ as some degree zero $\ZZ$-linear combination of irreducibles $\rho_i$.
+For non-faithful $\rho_i$, we have $n_{\wild}(X^{\rho_i})=n_{\wild}(X^{\one})$ by passing to the quotient on which $\rho_i$ is faithful, by the inductive hypothesis and Lemma \ref{lem:induction}(3).
+Note that we can pass to quotients because the quotient cover will also have at most $R_q$ points with ramification index divisible by $q$.